-- 4.2.2.2 Reader-centrism revelation will often be 'personal' and 'objective' such is the Nature of the Spirit Who leads us into all Truth. - 4.2.2.3 Neo-orthodoxy 'orthodoxy' was the norm of the 1800's.
+- is the Nature of the Spirit Who leads us into all Truth. - 4.2.2.3 "Neo-orthodoxy" orthodoxy was the norm of the 1800's.
 In the 1900's 'liberalism' was the new Moralism.
-The counter to liberalism is 'conservatism'. - 4.2.2.4 'Fundamentalism' conservatism distilled down into core concepts is the basis of fundamentalism.
-However, fundamentalism tends to be rigid and inflexible and divides people into camps this runs counter to the call of Unity in the Body.
+The counter to liberalism is 'conservatism'.
+Neo (new) Orthodoxy was the resurgence of orthodoxy in the modern-church age. - 4.2.2.4 "Fundamentalism" generally replaced Neo-orthodoxy and is a more extreme form of conservatism distilled down into certain core concepts.
+Fundamentalism tends to be fixed, rigidly legalistic, inflexible, and divides people into "us-them" camps this runs counter to the call of Unity in the Body.

-4.2.3.1 Meaning is Definitive
+4.2.3.1 Meaning is Definitive:

-- 4.2.3.1.1 Literal and grammatical interpretation requires a defining of the material where one meaning prevails. - 4.2.3.1.2 It presumes the meaning is finite, not infinite. - 4.2.3.1.3 Application of the meaning however, can be infinitely diverse.
-One meaning with a myriad of applications.
+- 4.2.3.1.1 Literal and cultural-historical interpretation requires a defining of the material where one meaning primarily prevails.
+This definitive view becomes the new-orthodox view of main-stream churches. - 4.2.3.1.2 Meaning is finite, not infinite... meaning God revealed His Truth which we should proclaim.
+God's Truth is often uncomfortable and may not necessarily be the truth I prefer.
+Wise leaders will give people room in a range they accept as being orthodox. - 4.2.3.1.3 Application of the Meaning... however, can be infinitely diverse.
+One meaning with a myriad of applications is part of the wonder of Scripture, and evidence of creative Spiritually vital leadership.